 The Quality Online Learning and Teaching (QOLT) Rubric is designed to assist faculty in the design and delivery of online courses.
 It provides good practices and guidance for course redesign and the full instrument can help faculty evaluate the effectiveness of courses both during and after delivery.
 The QOLT principles are also useful for reviewing hybrid and face-to-face courses.

 There are a number of software and hardware technologies that faculty can use to create technology-supported learning opportunities for their students.
 The Learning Technologies guide outlines many of the options available for using technology in course redesign.
 Many of these tools are available at no charge or at a reduced rate.
 Training workshops are held throughout the year on both the tools and techniques for applying good practices in course redesign.
-For more information, please review the Workshop Descriptions or visit the Workshop Calendar to register online.
-You may also download the printed workshop flyer.
+For more information, please visit the Workshop Calendar to view dates and register online.